mlswg/mls-protocol/draft-ietf-mls-protocol.md

     uint32 leaf_index;
     uint32 generation;
     opaque reuse_guard[4];
-} SenderData;
+} SenderDataTBE;
 ~~~

-When constructing a SenderData object from a Sender object, the sender MUST verify
+When constructing a SenderDataTBE object from a Sender object, the sender MUST verify
 Sender.sender_type is `member` and use Sender.leaf_index for
-SenderData.leaf_index.
+SenderDataTBE.leaf_index.

 The `reuse_guard` field contains a fresh random value used to avoid nonce reuse
 in the case of state loss or corruption, as described in {{content-encryption}}.